BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Thus, the new workflow looks as follows:
 Whenever a new software version is published by developers on the version management system, a penetration tester can pull this update into his local machine and run the previously established automated build and later can review the outcomes of the security test cases.
 If a previously succeeded test case now fails, it will be the duty of the penetration tester to elaborate reasoning and suggest either a change to the automated test case (1) or to the newest iteration of software (2).
 If the test case is broken (1), the penetration tester rewrites it so that it operates again.
-Depending on the skill set the penetration tester possesses, the tester should update the code for the current iteration of software that is no more vulnerable to the failed test case, or publish an issue about the failed test case on the version management console.
+Depending on the skill set the penetration tester possesses, the tester should update the code for the current iteration of software that is no more vulnerable to the failed test case or publish an issue about the failed test case on the version management console.

 ##### ASSESSMENT
 * Do penetration testers have access to automatic software builds that include their tests?